 The initiative brought together over 50 ecosystem stakeholder that included: entrepreneurs, policy makers, enterprise development practitioners, civil society, academia and private sector representatives.
 Ecosystem stakeholders were grouped into teams of five to 10 “hackers” to explore innovative ways to address some of today’s most pressing policy issues faced by startups and entrepreneurs in South Africa.
 The objective of the hack was to enable a structured policy dialogue and engagement between key ecosystem stakeholders, and explore diverse thinking and best practices to improve policy objectives and implementation.

-The first phase of the policy hack included a discussion process with representatives from the World Bank, UNCTAD & the Industrial Development Corporation (IDC) to select five barriers to entrepreneurship in South Africa.
+The first phase of the policy hack included a discussion process with representatives from the World Bank, UNCTAD and the Industrial Development Corporation (IDC) to select five barriers to entrepreneurship in South Africa.
 Based on the discussions, provided below are the five selected themes:

 - Reducing barriers to entry for startups – this includes the company registratiosuppln process, regulatory burden and tax burden;